lubeda/EspHoMaTriXv2/README.md

 ### State

 After the [old](https://github.com/lubeda/EsphoMaTrix) component became favorite, there were some feature requests, which indicated that my old code was a mess.
-I reworked the whole code and restructured it, so it is now hopefully more extensible.
+I reworked the whole code and restructured it, so it is now hopefully more extensible. **This software is still heavily in progress, before updating check the [breaking changes](#breaking-changes)**

 ### Advice